 depicts this Standard and its position in the CDIF family of standards.

-This standard defines the Common Subject Area of the CDIF semantic metamodel.
-This subject area contains
+This standard defines the Foundation subject area of the CDIF semantic metamodel.
+This subject area contains the

 This document is intended to be used by anyone wishing to understand and/or use CDIF.
 This document provides

 a definition of a single subject area of the CDIF semantic metamodel.
 It is suitable for: